stackforge/tripleo-ansible/Troubleshooting.rst

-In some cases, steps may fail as some components may not yet be ready for use due to initialization times, which can vary based on hardware and volume In the event of this occuring, two options exist that allows a user to optionally re-attempt or resume playbook executions.
+In some cases, steps may fail as some components may not yet be ready for use due to initialization times, which can vary based on hardware and volume In the event of this occurring, two options exist that allows a user to optionally re-attempt or resume playbook executions.

   * Solutions: